MooersLab/pymolpysnips/README.md

 These store the snippets in a JavaScript file, and the snippets are accessed from a pull-down menu.
 Jupyter Notebook and JupyterLab also allow the use of clippings as snippets via the `%load` magic.

 Jupyter Notebook can be used with ipymol to send commands to PyMOL and to import output from PyMOL into cells in the notebook.
 This module enables literate programming with PyMOL.
 See below for more information.

-Like Jupyter Notebook extensions, *JupyterLab* extensions are written in JavaScript, but the extensions for *Jupyter Notebooks* have not been ported to *JupyterLab*.
 The corresponding functionalities are being rebuilt by many volunteer developers.
 The extensions include support for vim keybindings in the text editor as well as in the editor of Jupyter Notebooks.
 The latter functionality enables rapid navigation of the notebook cells without using the mouse.